lablabs/docker-atlantis/README.md

     - `<$release-version>` is incremented +1 with each non-Atlantis version change to the Dockerfile

 ## How to update
-1. Modify `version.env` if you want to try a new Atlantis version
+1. Modify `version` if you want to try a new Atlantis version
 2. Make other changes you want
 3. Create a PR.